Eugene Lanceray: Mural artworks in Kharkiv

 In 1932, Lanceray completed two of his monumental works at the Zheleznodorozhnik Palace of Culture (now "the Central House of Culture and Technology of the South Railway") in Kharkiv.
 One of them is called Partisans of the Caucasus salute the Red Army and the other one Meeting of Komsomol members with the peasants of Crimea.

 Over time, the paintings deteriorated and were often hidden behind a cloth.
 In connection with the Euro-2012, they were restored.
 These two murals are the only monumental works of Eugene Lanceray preserved in Ukraine and the only examples of murals of the 1930s that exist in Kharkiv.
 Although there were a lot of wall paintings in Kharkiv in the pre-war period, almost all of them either died during the war or disappeared during repairs, or were deliberately destroyed.

-After the adoption of the Law of Decommunization in Ukraine in 2015, these murals painted by Lanceray in Kharkiv were at risk of destruction.
+After the adoption of Ukrainian decommunization laws in 2015, these murals painted by Lanceray in Kharkiv were at risk of destruction.
 A public discussion was held on the conservation of them.
 Since the work could not be visually construed as direct communist propaganda, officials asked the state to give it the status of cultural heritage.
 If approved, these artworks of Lanceray would be the first examples of monumental painting, which the Ukrainian state will protect.